 - We will teach your children how to study the Bible for themselves, using inductive and deductive methods.
 Your children will learn, through daily use of the Scriptures, how to find Scripture passages, understand God’s Word for themselves, and apply it to their daily lives.
 Your children will also commit weekly verses of Scripture to memory, hiding God’s Word in their hearts so that they will not sin against God.

-- This curriculum is best used with children from kindergarten through high school.
+- This curriculum is best used with children from elementary through high school.
 If you have preschool children only, we recommend My First Torah by Heidi Cooper (Torah Family Living).

 - We think you’ll love our curriculum, especially if you’re teaching several children at once.
 You will all be memorizing together, studying together, and applying God’s Word together.
 We’ve included easy lesson plans so that Mom doesn’t have to spend much time in preparation.
 In addition, we offer optional workbooks for each age, so that your children can keep what they have learned in a handy journal.